Saysan777/Pairify-Labs/README.md

 - 🛠️ Comprehensive & powerful platform for pair programming crafted with Next.js 14.
 - 📞 Video calling feature for real-time communication.
 - 🎥 Screen sharing capabilities to enhance collaborative coding sessions.
-- 🏠 Room creation and deletion functionalities to manage collaborative spaces.
+- 🏠 Room management features, including the ability to create, join, and delete rooms for seamless collaboration.
-- 📱 Responsive design ensuring seamless use of Pairfiy Labs on both mobile and web, providing an optimal user experience across all devices.
+- 📱 Responsive design ensuring seamless use of Pairfiy Labs on both mobile and web devices, providing an optimal user experience across all devices.
 - 🔑 Secure authentication mechanism utilizing next-auth, drizzleORM and postgresDB.
 - ⌨️ Entire codebase written in TypeScript, ensuring type safety and scalability.
 - 🌟 Aesthetically pleasing, modern UI design crafted with shadcn-ui, ensuring intuitive navigation.
-- 💻 Elegant and robust designed for optimal user experience.
 - 🎁 Additional features and enhancements to further elevate the platform experience.

 <br>